 If you want to find out how to play, check out our Beginner’s Guide; if you want to find out what it looks like, you’ll have to come out and play!

 Most softball in the UK is of the co-ed slowpitch variety.
 There is also some fastpitch (especially women’s), and some single-sex.
-There are three divisions:
+There are four divisions:

 - A: Also known as A-grade, it is the top competitive level of the country.
 It is mostly based around a number of weekend tournaments throughout the UK.

 - B: Also known as B-grade, it is the intermediate level.
 Many weekend tournaments include both A and B competition at the same venue.

 The Brighton Beachcombers are a C-grade, Recreational team, although we occasionally enter B-grade tournaments and field our very strongest side.
 For more about us, check out our News page and our Code of Conduct.